harmony-one/libunison/README.rst

   prying eyes, e.g. a man in the middle should be able to glean only the fact that some data has been sent and its size, but not its content.

-Unison provides these services in end-to-end manner, similar to the guarantees provided by TLS.
-However, unlike TLS, Unison protects multiple logical flows of data between two nodes in one shot, without having to perform expensive security association establishment once for each logical data flow.
+``libunison`` provides these services in end-to-end manner, similar to the guarantees provided by TLS.
+However, unlike TLS, ``libunison`` protects multiple logical flows of data between two nodes in one shot, without having to perform expensive security association establishment once for each logical data flow.